Swiss government gives green light for UN migration accord

 “The guiding principles and objectives correspond fully with Switzerland’s policy on migration, for example concerning more assistance on the ground, combatting human trafficking and human smuggling, secure borders, respect for human rights, returns and reintegration as well as lasting integration,” the statement said.

-The foreign affairs ministry has been mandated to consult with parliamentary committees before the signing of the document at a planned conference in Morocco.
+The foreign affairs ministry has been mandated to consult with parliamentary committees before the signing of the document at the planned conference in Morocco.

 Opposition